jatinsadhwani/tasktracker2/README.md

 The application has the following functionalities
 1. User Login/Register (Log in with email id)
-2. The user can assign tasks to itself or other users by entering the USER_ID of the user.
-3. The user can change the status, i.e, time taken, completion status, etc.
-4. By default, when a new task is created, the time is initialized to 0 assuming that that task is incomplete.
-5. When the time is 0, it is not displayed.
-But as soon as the user increments the time, it is displayed.
+2. The main inde page gives an option of assigning managers to users on the top left corner
+3. Only the manager can assign a task to his/her user.
+4. When a user enters his/her task feed, they can see their manager if one is assigned to them.
 6. The status is displayed as either completed or incomplete.
-7. Each task has an associated button to change the status.
-The user can change it either ways, that is, complete to incomplete and vice-versa.
+7. Each task is assigned with a button to view the task in detail.
-8. The time is incremented in intervals of 15.
-9. When a user logs in, his task feed is displayed with an option to enter a new task.
-To support user friendliness, a new task form is displeyed instead of a button.
+8. Every user has a profile, where they can see their employees and tasks assigned to their employees.
+9. When a user enters their profile, they can assign new tasks only to their employyes
 10. Once a user logs in, his login status is displayed on the top right corner of the page with the user name.